canonical/vanilla-framework/CONTRIBUTING.md

 # Contributing to the Ubuntu web styles framework

-Awesome you want to contribute to out framework!
+Awesome you want to contribute to our framework!

 ## Bugs and Issues